-- Select one: ED-2220 Human Development, ED-3340 Marriage and Family Systems, GSU-2210 Introduction to Psychology, GSU-2213 Introduction to Sociology, MI-2206 Cultural Anthropology, or MI-3311 Intercultural Communication. - Students are able to take ED-2201 Communicating Biblical Truth to Adolescents or PS-3330 Communication of Biblical Truth to fulfill the Advanced Communication elective of the BA Ministry Studies core.
-This is a cross fulfillment of the Ministry Studies core and the major core.
+^{} Students are able to take ED-2201 Communicating Biblical Truth to Adolescents or PS-3330 Communication of Biblical Truth to fulfill the Advanced Communication elective of the BA Ministry Studies core.
+This is a cross fulfillment of the Ministry Studies core and Major core.